MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 --led-multiplexing        Multiplexing type: 0 = direct; 1 = strip; 2 = checker; 3 = spiral; 4 = Z-strip; 5 = ZnMirrorZStripe; 6 = coreman; 7 = Kaler2Scan; 8 = ZStripeUneven.
 (Default: 0)
 ```

+## Personalization
+If you're feeling adventurous (and we highly encourage it!), the sections below outline how you can truly personalize your scoreboard and make it your own!
 ### Custom Board Layout
 You have the ability to customize the way things are placed on the board (maybe you would prefer to see scrolling text for a pregame a bit higher or lower).
 See the `ledcoords/` directory for more information.